Drug Use in College

 Cocaine: Not as popular as marijuana, cocaine still makes appearances on campuses across the country.
 It is highly addictive, it can make the heart race, it shoots up the blood pressure, and is frequently the culprit in fatal overdoses.
 What makes cocaine even more serious of a threat on campus is that 80% of college students drink alcohol; when cocaine is mixed with alcohol, as it is usually is, a viciously toxic chemical called Cocaethylene is formed in the liver.
 Cocaethylene can cause immediate, sudden death.

-Ecstasy or Molly: Otherwise known as MDMA, Molly is a wildly popular party drug sensationalized everywhere from rap music to sitcoms.
+Ecstasy or Molly: Scientifically known as MDMA, Ecstasy and it’s sometimes purer form, Molly, is a wildly popular party drug.
+It is sensationalized everywhere from rap music to sitcoms.
 The pill produces feelings of pleasure, emotional warmth, and increased energy.
 Despite its benign reputation, it’s not all pretty: the drug can lead to prolonged panic attacks, bouts of depression, and severe hangovers.
 Some students have died from purchasing ecstasy that was laced with other chemicals.

 Marijuana: Controversy swirls as many states have legalized weed for medicinal use and even some for recreational purposes.
 This doesn’t mean the drug can’t be harmful or addictive.
 About half of college students admit to using marijuana in the last year.
 The biggest concern among most parents is the general association between marijuana use and a decline in enthusiasm.
 It’s not uncommon for college kids to become daily smokers, often leading to lethargy, lack of motivation, and decreasing grades.
 Young brains are especially susceptible to the impact of frequent marijuana usage, and lungs are just as impacted by the smoke of marijuana as they are by the smoke of tobacco.